Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Results

 As a way to explore the impact of constraining the reddening distribution in the calibration supernovae directly from the calibration data, we consider a model in which $\tau$ of the young population is independent in the calibration sample and the Hubble flow (model B).
 Despite the fact that the calibration sample is consistent with $\sigma_{M_{\rm B}}=0$, we take a less restrictive approach and let the parameter vary so that its values is always smaller than $\sigma_{M_{\rm B}}$ in the young population of the Hubble flow.
 We also assume a fixed distribution of $R_{\rm B}$ with $\widehat{R_{\rm B}}=4.3$ and $\sigma_{\rm R_{\rm B}}=0.4$ based on observational constraints from the Milky Way \citep{Fitzpatrick2007,Schlafly2016,Legnardi2023}.
 The assumed Milky Way-like distribution is consistent with $\sigma_{\rm R_{\rm B}}$ measured in the calibration sample and it is also theoretically motivated as the most plausible model for interstellar extinction in galaxies which are close analogs of the Milky Way.

 As shown in Figure~\ref{corner_model_B}, fitting the new model (model B) to the data yields a lower value of the Hubble constant as a result of an elevated reddening scale $\tau$ derived from the calibration data.
 Table~\ref{bestH0} summarises our results.
 For a more physical interpretation of $\tau$ in the calibration sample, the table provides also derived mean reddening conditioned on the range of observed supernova colours (the actual mean reddening in the calibration sample).
 The resulting Hubble constant is $H_{0}=70.58\pm1.15$~km~s$^{-1}$~Mpc$^{-1}$.
 Its best-fit value is about $1\sigma$ smaller than in model A and the modelled uncertainty is 10 per cent larger.
 Allowing for an unrestricted range of $\sigma_{M_{\rm B}}$ in the calibration sample results in slightly larger error but virtually the same best-fit value: $H_{\rm 0}=70.66\pm1.19$~km~s$^{-1}$~Mpc$^{-1}$.
+We also checked that model B conditioned on $\tau_{\rm cal}\equiv\tau_{\rm HF}$ yields $H_{0}=71.2\pm1.1$~km~s$^{-1}$~Mpc$^{-1}$ and thus recovers closely the measurement from model A. This means that the lower estimate of the Hubble constant in model B is primarily driven by a higher reddening scale derived from the calibration sample.

 Figure~\ref{c-calibration} compares the best-fit colour distribution in the calibration sample obtained for models A and B to the data.
 In order to account for the effect of measurement uncertainties (which is incorporated in the likelihood but not in the best-fit distributions), the best-fit models shown in the figure are convolved with a Gaussian distribution with dispersion given by the mean error of the colour parameters in the calibration sample ($\sigma=0.024$).
 The figure shows that the preference for higher $\tau$ in the calibration sample is driven by a higher fraction of reddened supernovae ($c\sim 0.1$) than in the young population from the Hubble flow (represented by model A).